markbdaniels/docker-image-steam/README.md

 Example Dockerfile which creates a docker container instance running [image-steam](https://www.npmjs.com/package/image-steam)

 ### Installation
-Create a isteam config file
+Create a isteam config file.
 This example configures AWS S3 as a store and cache:
 ```json
 {